vacu9708/Shopping-mall/Future plan.md

 - `Scalibility`: Kubernetes allows services to be easily scaled horizontally across a cluster of machines by adding or removing instances based on demand.
 - `Service discovery`: Kubernetes provides a service discovery mechanism, allowing services to find and communicate with each other using DNS or environment variables.
 - `Load balancing`: Kubernetes also includes a load balancer that distributes traffic across multiple instances of a service.
-### DB optimization
+# DB
-Read replicas help handling large read-only traffic.
+- Read replicas help handling large read-only traffic.
 (Use AWS RDS)
+- Cache queries using Redis

-# DB backup using Spring batch
+- DB backup using Spring batch

 # Performance monitoring
 ### ELK stack